• Home

 • Contact

-Luxury travel blog » Places » North America » Canada » Quebec » 20 things to do in Quebec City – a fun travel guide
+Luxury travel blog » Places to Travel » North America Travel » Canada Travel » Quebec » 20 Things to do in Quebec City, Canada

 This post may contain affiliate links.

 If you’re planning a trip to Quebec City in Canada, winter or summer, boredom will NOT be on your itinerary.
-For a list of the top things to do in Quebec City, from active adventures, good restaurants, scenic walks and choice bits of (non boring) history, this comprehensive travel guide will help you plan your itinerary.
+For a list of the top things to do in Quebec City, from active adventures, good restaurants, scenic walks and choice bits of (non boring) history, here’s the itinerary we followed.

 Things to do in Quebec City nice view of Frontenac

-British might not have won the Battle of the Plains of Abraham in 1759, France might have kept control of New France (the French colonies of North America) and my French language skills would be a whole lot better.
+As it played out, Britain won the Battle of the Plains of Abraham in 1759 and France lost control of New France (the French colonies of North America).

 Things to do in Quebec City Canada